 - And finally, no longer than eight to ten minutes please.

 Obviously we know the best man’s speech is expected to be the comedy highlight of the speeches but there’s still a few bits of etiquette to think about…

 - Everyone expects your speech to be a witty description of the groom with humorous anecdotes and funny one-liners.
 It should also be a thoughtful acknowledgement of a sincere friendship (you are legitimately allowed to say the sort of thing a man usually only utters at 3am in a kebab shop).

 - Of course the best man must compliment the groom’s choice of bride.
 Try to make it sincere and try to make it seem like you actually know her bu saying more than the usual wedding clichés!

 - Traditionally the best man also reads out messages from friends and family who couldn’t attend but that’s becoming less common.
-Speak to the groom about what he wants to do but push for these updates to be done privately (as generally they’re not very funny and it becomes a bit tedious).
+Speak to the groom about what he wants to do but push for these updates to be done privately (generally they’re not very funny and it becomes a bit tedious).

 - Make sure you keep all the humour granny friendly.
 Do not include ‘in-jokes’, talk of exes or anything edgy.
-Saucy is fine but be aware there may be children attending & take that into account.
+Saucy is fine but beware – there may be children attending.

-- No matter how rich your material or how funny you think your speech is, keep it less than ten minutes long.
+- No matter how rich your material or how funny you think your speech is, keep it less than ten minutes.
 ‘That was a brilliant speech but I really wish it was longer’ has never been said.